fabiommendes/sidekick/README.rst

     def g(x, y, z):
         return (x, y, z)

-``g`` can now be used as a filter or as a part of a pipeline.
-The fn decorator also enable a few methods for partial function application.
-Like normal Python functions, fn-functions use parenthesis to make call.
-If a function is called with square brackets, it defines a partial application:
+The function ``g`` can now be used as a filter or as a part of a pipeline.
+Like normal Python functions, fn-functions also use parenthesis to make call.
+If a function is called with square brackets, however, it makes a partial
+application:

 >>> g2 = g[1, 2]
 >>> g2(3)
 (1, 2, 3)

-By default, partially application respect a auto-currying semantics.
-We decided to not make currying the default behavior for standard function calls to fn-functions since currying can be very confusing on languages that support a variable number of arguments such as Python.
-(Autocurrying is the process in which a function that do not receive all required arguments simply return another function that receives the missing ones.
-It is an attempt to mimick real currying on languages that support functions with multiple arguments).
+By default, partial application respect a auto-currying semantics.
+We decided to not make currying the default behavior for standard function calls since currying can be confusing on languages that support a variable number of arguments such as Python.
+If you never heard this name, autocurrying is the process in which a function that do not receive all required arguments simply return another function that receives the missing ones.
+It is an attempt to mimick the behavior of curried programming languages define only single-argument functions (in those languages, e.g., Haskell, a function of two variables is a function of a single variable that returns another function of one variable).

-Sidekick also suports a more explicit function application using the partial attribute of fn functions.
-This is required to fix keyword arguments:
+fn-functions also suports a more explicit and flexible mode of partial function
+application:

 >>> g.partial(1, y=2)